-The display area is where the text of the file you are editing is displayed.
+The display area displays the text of the file you are editing.

 Status Bar

 The status bar is at the bottom of the window and displays information about how you are using Pluma.
 The status bar display includes the following information: